Of course, here in the United States, we have 94 million not working, and they are all eating.

 Gauge the reaction from your liberal buddy.

-As though it's discriminatory and bigoted to suggest that there are roots out of idleness that one can take themselves without any assistance.
+He will react to your express desire, the homeless person, get a job and start working with disdain, and will say something easy for you to say as though it's discriminatory and bigoted to suggest that there are roots out of idleness that one can take themselves without any assistance.

-That's the Pope.
+That's like the Pope.

-I mean, this is this is as down the middle, I mean, I don't even want to call it conservative.
+I mean, I don't even want to call it conservative.

-It's just plain old good-fashioned common sense.
+It's just plain old, good-fashioned common sense.

-And accommodating it and treating it and being nice to it and being understanding of it.
+But it isn't at all compatible with socialism because socialism is created around the common denominator of sameness and failure and accommodating it and treating it and being nice to it and being understanding of it.

-Some days the Pope gives off that impression.
+And some days the Pope gives off that impression.

 This day he didn't.